davidpaps/pong_ai/README.md

 To test all dirs do - coverage run -m pytest alternatively you can run pyest spec if you do not want to see level of test coverage

+Given the fact that we have problems such as unstable data, underfitted models, overfitted models, and uncertain future resiliency, what should we do?
+There are some general guidelines and techniques, known as heuristics, that we can write into tests to mitigate the risk of these issues arising.
+We can test those two seams by unit testing our data inputs and outputs to make sure they are valid within our given tolerances.